dotlang/language/README.md

 type Square := struct { shape: Shape; size: int };
 func cast!(Square, Shape)(s:Square) -> $.shape;  //normal code
 ```
+- Note than when a function for contained type is called, it will have an instance of the contained type.
+So further calls to other functions, will be dispatched to those who work with the contained type, not the container type.
 - We can keep a list of shapes in an array/collection of type Shape: `var o: Shape[] = {Circle{}, Square{}};`
 - You can iterate over shapes in `o` array defined above, and call `paint` on them.
 With each call, appropriate `paint` method will be called (this appropriate method is identified using 3 dispatch rules explained below).
 - If there is any kind of ambiguity in the code (e.g. struct A contains B and an int field and a function is called with A which can accept either B or int), compiler will throw an error unless there is appropriate cast function (e.g. `func cast!(A,int)...`).